 CLR_FLAG ICNT, IHEAD, ITAIL, OCNT, OHEAD, OTAIL, OIE ; Init the software flags.and lay down exactly the same code.
 (Of course with the 65c02 you could make it eliminate the LDA #0 and use STZ instead of STA.)
 There are seven flags to clear, so you would need at least that many parts in the macro.
 In the 2500AD assembler, IFMA 5 for example meant "If there's a 5th macro parameter, do this part."
 In this case IFMA 8 would be the first one that would not lay down any code, since there's no 8th flag listed to clear.
 If your assembler does not have that capability, you might have to just pad the unused parameter positions with 0's in order to accomplish the above.

-You know exactly what goes laid down.
+You know exactly what code gets produced.
 If there were conditionals and you wanted to see what code resulted, you could look at the assembler's .LST (list) output file which shows the actual addresses along the left edge, followed by the actual bytes of op codes, operands, and data, all to the left of the corresponding lines of source code.
 If you assign constants and assembler variables, the list file will show the exact numeric values that resulted from those too.

 A macro, when defined, is only kept in the assembler.
 It is like a subroutine for the assembler itself to run.
-No machine code is produced at the time the macro is defined.
-When you call the macro later in your code, the assembler itself will execute that "assembler subroutine" and generate machine code at that time, per the parameters given in the macro call, and put it where the program pointer indicates.
-If you look at the resulting .LST (list) file, you can see the code in the macro expanded out at each point the macro is called.
+No machine code is produced at the time the macro is defined; so unused macros take no memory at all in the final program.
+When you do call the macro later in your code, the assembler itself will execute that "assembler subroutine" and generate machine code at that time, per the parameters given in the macro call, and put it where the program pointer indicates.
+If you look at the resulting .LST (list) file, you can see the code in the macro expanded out at each point the macro is invoked.
 It can have conditionals and so on, just like non-macro code.